ibracorp/authelia/README.md

 - SERVERIP - Local IP address of your unRAID server the containers run on. i.e. 192.168.1.50
 - CONTAINERPORT - Port the container being proxied is running on in unRAID. i.e. Monitorr could be using 480
 - CONTAINERNAME - Name of the container to be proxied. i.e. 'monitorr'
+- CONTAINERIP - IP address of the container.

 ---